Ken Pomeroy (statistician)

-Ken Pomeroy is the creator of the college basketball website and statistical archive KenPom.
-His website includes his College Basketball Ratings, statistics for every NCAA men's Division I basketball team, with archives dating back to the 2002 season, as well as a blog about current college basketball.
+Ken Pomeroy is an American statistician in the field of advanced basketball statistics.
+He is the creator of the college basketball website and statistical archive KenPom, which includes his College Basketball Ratings, statistics for every NCAA men's Division I basketball team, archives dating back to the 2002 season, and a blog about college basketball.
 His work on tempo-based basketball statistics is compared by many to the work of Bill James in baseball.
 As of 2012, Pomeroy was also an instructor of atmospheric sciences at the University of Utah.

 Pomeroy earned his undergraduate degree at Virginia Tech, and received a graduate degree in atmospheric science from Wyoming.
 After working as a meteorologist for the U.S. government, he quit that job to focus full-time on his website.
-He previously worked with the Houston Rockets, teaming up with noted advanced statistics user, general manager Daryl Morey.
+He previously worked with the Houston Rockets, teaming up with general manager Daryl Morey, a noted user of advanced statistics.

 Pomeroy has written articles in The New York Times, ESPN.com, and Sports Illustrated.
 He was a co-author of The 2008-09 College Basketball Prospectus and has been an author for the past four years.